moltin/moltin-request/README.md

 ## Quickstart (with custom fetch)

 This library uses [cross-fetch](https://github.com/lquixada/cross-fetch) to make requests.
-If you wish to change this library, you can pass a custom fetch when instanitating a new moltin client.
+If you wish to change this library, you can pass a custom fetch when instantiating a new moltin client.

 ```js
 const { createClient } = require('@moltin/request')